nithinmurali/blog/_posts/2018-5-25-DRF-File-Upload.md

 For someone who needs to upload a file and send some data, there is no straight fwd way you can get it to work.
 There is an [open issue][1] in json api specs for this.
 One possibility i have seen is to use `multipart/related` as shown [here][2], but i think its very hard to implement it in drf.

 Finally what i had implemented was to send the request as `formdata`.
 You would send each file as _file_ and all other data as text.
-Now for sending the data as text you have two choices. case 1) you can send each data as key value pair or case 2) you can have a single key called _data_ and send the whole json as string in value.
+Now for sending the data as text you have two choices.

+1. you can send each data as key value pair or
+2. you can have a single key called _data_ and send the whole json as string in value.

 The first method would work out of the box if you have simple fields, but will be a issue if you have nested serializes.
 The multipart parser wont be able to parse the nested fields.